mdub/clamp/README.markdown

 ### Default subcommand

-You can mark a subcommand as "default" by using `default_subcommand` to declare it, rather than `subcommand`.
-Usually the SUBCOMMAND parameter is mandatory, but if a default subcommand is declared, it becomes optional.
+You can set a default subcommand, at the class level, as follows:

     class MainCommand < Clamp::Command

+      self.default_subcommand = "status"

-      default_subcommand "status", "Display current status" do
+      subcommand "status", "Display current status" do

         def execute
           # ...